Home Services Work About Get In Touch

 This is what most people picture when they think of Scotland.
 And honestly, the reality is even better than the postcard.
 The Scottish Highlands offer some of the most dramatic, diverse, and genuinely cinematic landscapes on the planet.

-I've been scouting and fixing in the Highlands for over a decade.
-I know which locations are genuinely accessible for a crew and which ones look incredible on Google Earth but involve a three-hour hike with no mobile signal.
-I know which roads close in winter, which estates are production-friendly, and which NatureScot sites need permits submitted a month in advance.
+We've been scouting and fixing in the Highlands for over a decade. we know which locations are genuinely accessible for a crew and which ones look incredible on Google Earth but involve a three-hour hike with no mobile signal. we know which roads close in winter, which estates are production-friendly, and which NatureScot sites need permits submitted a month in advance.

 The Highlands are extraordinary.
 They also require proper planning.
-That's what I'm here for.
+That's what we're here for.

 Key Locations